FAQs

 SHARE

 The NSW Government has committed $438 million to redevelop the Shoalhaven District Memoria Hospital as the health hub for the region, providing the majority of emergency, critical care, acute, sub-acute and non-admitted services locally, reducing the need to transfer patients to Wollongong and Sydney.
-A new building for acute care services will be directly connected to the existing hospital, which will also undergo varying levels of refurbishment.
+A new seven-storey building for acute care services is being built with a helipad and will be directly connected to the existing hospital, which will also undergo varying levels of refurbishment.

 The redevelopment will provide state-of-the-art medical care for the community, including a new emergency department, medical wards, dedicated mental health ward, cardiology wards and double the number of surgical services and operating theatres.